Beliavsky/GARCH/README.md

 ## GJR-GARCH Simulation and Estimation

-This program simulates a 10000 observations of a GJR-GARCH(1,1) process and then fits a GJR-GARCH model to the simulated returns.
+The program `xgjr_garch.f90` simulates a 10000 observations of a GJR-GARCH(1,1) process and then fits a GJR-GARCH model to the simulated returns.

 ### Code Overview